 It's not an accident.

-conservatism works.
+Conservatism works.

 Number one, Senator Richard Burr, to quote him, we don't have anything that would suggest there was collusion by the Trump campaign and Russia.

-After two exhaustive investigations that in which that committee interviewed hundreds of witnesses in multiple countries, hundreds of thousands of pages.
+After two exhaustive investigations in which that committee interviewed hundreds of witnesses in multiple countries, hundreds of thousands of pages.

-Well, what is Richard Burke saying?
+Well, what is Richard Burr saying?

 He's saying that there was no collusion.